bloom-works/co-care-directory-plan-b/README.md

 1. docker run -it --rm -v $PWD:/app -p 3000:3000 co-care-directory bash
 1. npm install
 1. npm start
-    - First time, wait 30-60s for DB to load before moving on (crapping async programming: it won't say it's done)
-    - Alternately, you can copy `data/ladders_20200304.sqlite` to `./db.sqlite`
 1. http://localhost:3000/results?zip=80203&miles=3 (change ZIP and mile radius)

 The main files to look in are: